barcia/horcrux/README.md

 This will install Horcrux on your system and allow you to run it from anywhere in your terminal.

+You can also doenload the [last release](https://github.com/barcia/horcrux/releases) binary

 ## Usage

 To use Horcrux, run the following command in your terminal: